CedricCabessa/coffeeconnection/README.md

 ## Installation

-We use setupttools (feel free to install it with `--user` if you prefer)
+Install the dependencies and the package with pip.
+You can use a venv or add the `--user` flag to avoid install the project globally.

 ```
+$ pip install -r requirements.txt
-$ sudo ./setup.py install
+$ pip install .
 ```

 Write a crontab: